 While the service is highly valued, it is not immune from the many challenges we face as a council.
 Pressure on our services (inflation, growing demands on services for older people and children) continues to grow, while funding from central government is reducing.

-As part of this ongoing work, last year our Cabinet identified £1.6m savings from the library service budget to be realised by 2021, and to achieve this big changes need to be made.
+As part of this ongoing work, last year our Cabinet identified £1.6 million savings from the library service budget to be realised by 2021, and to achieve this big changes need to be made.